Power walking: Health and fitness

 A 2021 study, where post coronary angioplasty patients were introduced power walking based on their ejection fraction, VO2 max calculation, heart rate monitoring and pedometer counts.
-Those participants in power walking group benefited significantly on quality of life and various physiological parameters.
+Those participants in power walking groups benefited significantly on quality of life and various physiological parameters.
+A Vanderbilt University Medical Center study published in the American Journal of Preventive Medicine in 2025 reported that 15 minutes of fast walking each day contributed to a range of health benefits.